WasabiFan/ev3dev-lang-js/README.md

-NodeJS Language Binding for ev3dev
+Node.js Language Binding for ev3dev
 =============

-This is a NodeJS module that exposes the features of the [ev3dev](http://github.com/ev3dev/ev3dev) API in an easy-to-use structure.
+This is a Node.js module that exposes the features of the [ev3dev](http://github.com/ev3dev/ev3dev) API in an easy-to-use structure.
 It is part of the "unified" bindings project for ev3dev, which means it follows our abstract API specification.
 This specification is implemented in multiple languages so that one can easily carry the same code concepts from one language to another.

 ##Getting the Module
 The easiest way to get the module is to install it through `npm`: